aldadera/Divi-Starter/README.md

-# Divi Starter
+# Divi Starter 1.0

 This is a simple child theme for the Divi Builder that can be used to customize the appearance of a Divi-powered website.
-The child theme is built on top of the Divi parent theme and can be customized further as per your requirements.
+The child theme is built on top of the Divi parent theme (Tested with Divi 4.20) and can be customized further as per your requirements.

 ### Features
 This child theme provides the following features: